tips on how-to

 Screw-On Inlets

 Screw-on inlets are another popular mounting style for power connectors.
-These inlets have built-in holes on the sides, where screws can be inserted and tightened for added security.
-The screws create permanent holds, reducing the risk of accidental disconnections and reinforcing reliable attachments.
+These inlets have built-in holes in the flange, where screws can be inserted and tightened for added security.
+The screws create permanent holds, reducing the risk of the inlet separating from the enclosure and reinforcing a reliable attachment.
 Screw-on inlets offer durability and stability to power connections in high-stress environments.

 Common Mountings for Snap-On Inlets

-Screw-on inlets are ideal for various heavy-duty applications, such as:
+Screw-on inlets are ideal for various heavy-duty applications, often applications requiring a locking power cord such as:

 • Power distribution units